mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

 Good, I'm Satisfied / Good I'm Satisfied + Bad I'm Unsatisfied

-## TEDAS
+## Active Servers (TES, TEDAS & TEDAU)

+### TES

-TEDAS stands for _Telemetry-Enabled Daily Active Servers_.
+TES stands for _Telemetry-Enabled Servers_.
 It is the count of unique, [production servers](metrics-definitions.md#server-considerations) sending telemetry \(“activity"\) data to Mattermost on a given date.
-Each component of TEDAS can be described as follows:
+Each component of TES can be described as follows:

 * Telemetry Enabled:
   * Servers have “Error Reporting and Diagnostics” or “Security Alert” enabled in System Console.
-* Daily Active:
   * Response to Mattermost's call to collect telemetry data recorded on a given date.
     * For a server to respond, it must be online and telemetry enabled.
 * Servers: